Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 Ask:

-- How fast do they see value?
+- How fast do they see measurable value?

 - Where do most customers get frustrated?